wgoops/nice-dev-tools/README.md

-intellij            | java, js if you squint (probably idk lol) VScode again        | devops witchery, also a half-assed version of every other expensive IDE Visual Studio       | a whole heck of a lot webstorm            | probably web dev but idfk
+intellij            | java, js if you squint (probably idk lol) VScode again        | devops witchery, also a half-assed version of every other expensive IDE Visual Studio       | a whole heck of a lot
+Webstorm            | probably web dev but idfk

 ## "my fans are very loud"